yiyunhu/yiyunhu.github.io/menu/about.md

 I was born and raised in Shanghai.
 I was 4 years old when I started on the violin, and became a viola player in [Shanghai City Symphony Orchestra](https://en.wikipedia.org/wiki/Shanghai_City_Symphony_Orchestra) and [Shanghai Youth Philharmonic Orchestra](https://misa.shsymphony.com/artist/detail/68/en) since 10.
 To this day, I believe music and its collaborative nature opened up certain channels in my brain, allowing me to understand concepts, both inside and outside of the classroom.
 It makes me who I am, and continues to shape who I will be.

 My favorite violinist is Hilary Hahn, and favorite composers are Tchaikovsky, Mahler and Bruch.
-I just can’t pick only one ;)
+I just can’t pick only one.

 Nature and broccoli always make me happy.
 I also enjoy CrossFit and can’t live without cold brew :-)